One of the most common questions I get from potential authors is:

 The objectives lead to the audience.

-The audience has their needs that must be met.
+The audience have their needs that must be met.

 And if the book provides value to the audience, you’ll reach the objectives you want to achieve.